-What does Du Hast mean?
+What do you think Du Hast means?

 Rammstein: Du Hast Meaning